pce-devel/PCE_Keyboard/Technical.md

-# Tsuushin Keyboard
+# Tsuushin Keyboard - Technical

-The unreleased PC Engine Keyboard
+A technical overviw of the unreleased Tsuushin Keyboard

 ## Technical Overview